zxc916684603/ecs/intl.en-US/User Guide/Images/Create custom image/Create a custom image by using a snapshot.md

 -   We recommend that you umount all data disks before creating a custom image, and then use a snapshot to create a custom image.
 Otherwise, ECS instances that are created based on this custom image may not start.
 -   Do not upgrade the kernel or operating system version.
 -   Do not change the system disk partitions.
 The system disk only supports single root partitions.
--   Check the available space of the system disk to make sure that the system disk is not full.
+-   We recommend you check the available space of the system disk to make sure that the system has available space.
 -   Do not modify critical system files such as /sbin, /bin, /lib, and so on.
 -   Do not modify the default logon user name root.